 Seek Medical Attention

-If you were in the vehicle when it was struck, you should consider receiving medical treatment, especially if you were hit by a large truck, and should contact a Philadelphia head-on truck accident lawyer.
+If you were in the vehicle when it was struck, you should get immediate medical treatment, especially if you were hit by a large truck.
+You should also contact a Philadelphia truck accident lawyer.
 Commercial trucks have the potential to severely injure a person during a crash, often causing injuries like broken bones and head injuries.
-In these cases you may want to consult a Philadelphia broken bone attorney.
+In these cases, you may want to consult a Philadelphia broken bone attorney.

-Pursuing medical treatment can also provide you with documentation of your injuries that you may need when filing a claim against Amazon or their delivery driver.
+Pursuing medical treatment can also provide you with documentation of your injuries that you may need when filing a claim against Amazon or its delivery driver.

 Report the Accident